molefrog/wouter/README.md

 // in order for navigation to work!
 ```

+Active links are not yet shipped out-of-the-box, but you can easily [implement them](#how-do-i-make-a-link-active-for-the-current-route) using `useLocation`.

 ### `<Switch />`

 There are cases when you want to have an exclusive routing: to make sure that only one route is